 Comment on, share or print this story:

 Peter is the Founder of Axiom News.
-During his 22 years in business he has also founded and led a community newspaper and a corporate communications agency.
+He has also founded and led a community newspaper and a corporate communications agency.
 He has served as a member and chairperson on the boards and committees of children's services, schools, municipal grants, arts, and local exchange organizations.

 He has been invited to host workshops in Canada, Europe, and the United States on the practice of Generative Journalism, an open communications approach for emergent and constructive change in organizations, networks, and communities.